Remote Study and Your Student Visa

 The University will regularly send you emails with updates.

-- You can continue studying remotely until such time as you are able to arrive in the UK for study.
+- If you are unable to return to the UK by the 27 September 2021 due to travel restrictions or delays you must contact your academic school to see whether online studies can continue until such time as you are able to arrive in the UK.
 You will need to apply for a Student Visa before you travel, or you can return on a valid Student Visa.

-- For guidance on submitting a Student Visa application, see below.
+- For guidance on submitting a Student Visa application, see Step 6 below.

 - I HAVE ALREADY APPLIED FOR A STUDENT/TIER 4 VISA AND MY 90-DAY UK ENTRY CLEARANCE VIGNETTE (STAMP) WILL EXPIRE BEFORE I CAN TRAVEL TO THE UK.